 - Describe the rights in detail, including distribution, reproduction, adaptation, and performance rights.

-- Make sure to include whether sub-licensing is included in the granted rights and if so, scope thereof.
+- Make sure to include whether sub-licensing is included in the granted rights and if so, the scope thereof.

 Territory and Term